Supply Chain Management vs. Logistics

 Logistics: The Operational Engine

-Logistics is about execution.
-It’s the “how” behind getting the right goods to the right place at the right time.
-This includes:
+Logistics is all about execution—ensuring the right goods get to the right place, at the right time.
+This covers:

 Case study: Denso